antonfirsov/docs/2018/09-Sept/v05-release-MLNET-Blog-Post.md

             //...
 ```

-Where the BuildAndTrain() method needs to have both, the data transforms plus the different algorithm per case, as shown in the following case:
+Where the BuildAndTrain() method needs to have both, the data transforms plus the different algorithm per case, as shown in the following code:

 ```cs
         public PredictionModel<BikeSharingDemandSample, BikeSharingDemandPrediction> BuildAndTrain()